wintvelt/mb-btw-export/README.md

 #### An example of the issue
 - In January, a receipt is added, with 21% VAT.
 - End of January, a report is generated (for submission to tax authority) that contains all receipts, summarized per VAT rule.
-- In February, the receipt is added, and the VAT rule is changed to 0%.
+- In February, the VAT rule on the January receipt is changed to 0%.
 - End of February, the report for tax purposes should include the correction.
 However, *standard Moneybird cannot report such corrections adequately*

 ## Enter BTW-export API